jimwangzx/Improving-Phishing-Detection-Models/README.md

 Run
 `python3 generate_JSON.py /var/tmp/phishing/benign_domains.txt`
 Manually rename the websites directory created in the Phishing-Detection-Automated-Testing project to "benign_train".
-Manually rename the after_JSON_filtering.txt text file created in the Phishing-Detection-Automated-Testing project to "benign_train".
+Manually rename the after_JSON_filtering.txt text file created in the Phishing-Detection-Automated-Testing project to "benign_train.txt".
 Move the file from the current directory to the /var/tmp/phishing directory which contains the other domain text files.

 Run
 `python3 generate_JSON.py /var/tmp/phishing/phishing_domains_VT.txt`
 Manually rename the websites directory created in the Phishing-Detection-Automated-Testing project to "phishing_train".
-Manually rename the after_JSON_filtering.txt text file created in the Phishing-Detection-Automated-Testing project to "phishing_train".
+Manually rename the after_JSON_filtering.txt text file created in the Phishing-Detection-Automated-Testing project to "phishing_train.txt".
 Move the file from the current directory to the /var/tmp/phishing directory which contains the other domain text files.

 ### Training our domain-based model
 To train our model, run
 `python3 train.py`

 ### Training Off-the-Hook's content-based model
 We must first generate pkl files by running